Are we giving our kids the tools that they need to defend their faith or throwing them to the wolves? Do your kids really know what you believe?

 Are you guilty, too?
 I fear that in our culture so many things have become permissible and the word “tolerance” is becoming something that Christians believe to be a biblical concept.
 I don’t know about you, but recent events (specifically with Planned Parenthood) have made me ever so sensitive to the fact that our culture has a very specific agenda and is INDEED teaching our children, whether we like it or not.

-The question is, are we giving our kids the tools they need to defend their faith or are we letting them eat right out of the hands of the wolves?
+The question is, are we creating strong foundations and giving our kids the tools they need to defend their faith or are we letting them eat right out of the hands of the wolves?